 Greenwashing Pressure Undermines Trust

-To appear modern, some brands make sustainability claims they can’t back up.
+In competitive markets, some brands make sustainability claims they can’t back up.
 This creates skepticism among customers and regulators, damaging credibility.
 Even companies doing the work can get lumped into the noise if their messaging lacks transparency.
 One false move can overshadow genuine efforts.

 Solution: Back every claim with data, certifications, or documented policies, and be honest about what’s still in progress.